Robert John Valentine

 On November 30, 2011, he was named to succeed Terry Francona as manager of the Boston Red Sox.
 He was back working at ESPN at the time and had not originally been among the contenders for the job, as the Red Sox interviewed candidates with a lower profile, but unhappy with their first choices, they switched gears and selected the media-friendly Valentine.
 However, the 2012 season proved very trying for Valentine and the Red Sox.
 Expected to compete for a postseason spot, the Red Sox instead were shaken by repeated bullpen meltdowns in the early season, poor performances by their starting pitchers, especially Josh Beckett and Jon Lester, and a steady fall in the standings that saw them finish in last place.
 Boston icons Kevin Youkilis and Beckett, as well as the high-priced Adrian Gonzalez and Carl Crawford, were traded before the end of the season, and the team finished the year with a patched-up line-up among recriminations.
 Valentine was widely criticized for tensions in the clubhouse, and submitted his resignation as soon as the season was over.
 In his autobiography published in 2017, DH David Ortiz thoroughly panned Valentine's leadership style, saying that he let his ego get in the way of results, and was too preoccupied with trying to demonstrate how much smarter he was than everyone else.
 After the season, he returned to the broadcast booth as a commentator with NBC Sports Radio, then in the spring of 2013, accepted the position of Athletic Director at Sacred Heart University.

 Valentine operates a restaurant in Stamford, Connecticut, and also spent many years running and holding court at a rib house in Arlington, Texas.
 He is a well-respected serious collector of baseball memorabilia.
 In 2011, he was named Director of Public Safety for the city of Stamford.
 While the title was understood to be an honorary one, that's not how Valentine saw it: he was out directing traffic around town in the early morning that winter.
 In December of 2016, his name emerged as being on the short-list of candidates being considered by President-elect Donald Trump to be United States Ambassador to Japan.
 The fact he was a media personality and had spent a number of years as a manager in Nippon Pro Baseball was apparently all the qualifications needed to be considered for the sensitive diplomatic appointment.
 Nothing came of the rumor, however.
-In May of 2021, he announced his intention to run for the position of mayor of Stamford.
+In May of 2021, he announced his intention to run for the position of mayor of Stamford, but he lost the election held the following November.

 - 1968 MVP Pioneer League Ogden Dodgers